-This includes animated video, as it is an integral part of promoting virtual events.
+This includes animated video, as it is an integral part of promoting events.
 Animation works well for event promotion because it offers an engaging, branded way to retain audience attention, convey and summarise information and prompt discussion.
 Plus, they can be highly tailored to your own messaging, which means the sky’s the limit in terms of how creative you want to be with your video.

 To help you get started, we’ve gone into more detail below about how to make a promotional video for an event.
 We’ve also listed some best practice tips to make sure that you get the most out of your investment.